 CHAPEL HILL --- Jannetta Robinson of Pender High School and E.J.
 Abrams-Ward of Thomasville High School have been named winners of the 2008 Athlete of the Year awards by the North Carolina High School Athletic Association (NCHSAA).

 These are the top athletic awards given by the NCHSAA to honor the most outstanding male and female high school athletes in the state.
 They were presented at the Dean E, Smith Center on the University of North Carolina campus during the NCHSAA's Annual Meeting on Thursday.

-Both of the winners were nominated and selected by a special panel of media representatives from across the state.
+Both of the winners were selected by a special panel of media representatives from across the state.
 They were each presented with the Pat Best Memorial Trophy, named for the former Goldsboro High principal and president of the NCHSAA who died unexpectedly in 1988.